Map view of Hudson Bay with a pin on Churchill

 Photo: Craig Taylor

 Exactly how many bears pass through Churchill and environs varies, as is evidenced by the number of bears that are handled by wildlife officers each year.
 (That is, how many bears enter the town itself and are physically captured and/or taken to the holding facility, popularly known as the Polar Bear Jail.)
 In 2003, that number was 173; four years later, it had fallen to 49, the fewest in over a decade, but in future years it would tumble: 37 in 2018, 24 in 2019.
-In 2020, 2021, and 2022, the totals were just four, 10, and six.
-In 2023, to date, officers have handled 12 bears.
+In 2020, 2021, and 2022, the totals were just four, 10, and six - although in 2023, the number increased again, to 24.

 One reason for that decline, says York, may be a change in human behavior in Churchill – specifically, how residents deal with their trash.
 Until 2005, the town’s garbage, including food waste, was piled up and burned in an open-air dump, which unsurprisingly proved a strong attraction for bears.
 The closure of the dump resulted in a decline in the bears that required handling, and with the passage of time, all the bears that used to visit it or remembered its existence have now died.
 As a result, far fewer of the Western Hudson Bay bears have any positive association between the town and food and so more are inclined to bypass Churchill itself on their way to the ice.
 In addition, Churchill has introduced bear-resistant garbage bins in recent years, further reducing attractants.